cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/orientation-2.md

 ---
 content_type: page
-description: This page is the orientation material for Unit 2 "Forecast Is Always Wrong" in the MIT course IDS.333 Risk and Decision Analysis of fall 2021.
+description: This page is the orientation material for Unit 2 "Forecast Is 'Always' Wrong" in the MIT course IDS.333 Risk and Decision Analysis of fall 2021.
 draft: false
 title: Orientation 2